NandakishorP/NandakishorP/README.md

 **Full Stack:**
 - Can build frontends (React, Next.js)
-- Subgraph indexing with GraphQl
+- Subgraph indexing with GraphQL
 - ethers.js, wagmi, all that

 ## Projects